Our In-House US Attorney, Waheedan Jariwalla, will be able to guide you through the process of registering your trade mark in America and Canada.

-The §15 Declaration must be executed and filed within one year following a 5-year period of continuous use of the mark in commerce.
+The §15 Declaration must be executed and filed within one year following a five-year period of continuous use of the mark in commerce.

 Incontestability shields a registrant from certain challenges to the validity of a mark, notably challenges based on descriptiveness.
 These include challenges that (1) the mark merely describes the goods or services, (2) the mark is descriptive because it is primarily merely a surname, and (3) the mark is descriptive because it is a geographic place name that will immediately convey a goods-place or services-place association in the minds of consumers.